telefonicaid/kafnus/doc/06_kafnus_connect.md

-# 🔄 Kafka Connect Configuration and Plugins
+# 🔄 Kafnus Connect Configuration and Plugins

-This document explains how Kafka Connect is configured to persist NGSI notifications processed by Faust to different data sinks (PostGIS and MongoDB).
+This document explains how Kafnus Connect is configured to persist NGSI notifications processed by Kafnus NGSI to different data sinks (PostGIS and MongoDB).

 ---

 ## ⚙️ Environment Setup

-This project uses Docker Compose to orchestrate the multi-service environment, including Kafka Connect and other components.
+This project uses Docker Compose to orchestrate the multi-service environment, including Kafnus Connect and other components.

 **Important:**
 In tests, we override the default `docker-compose` CLI used by some tools and libraries to instead use the latest Docker Compose V2 syntax (`docker compose`).
 This ensures compatibility with the newest Docker CLI features and avoids issues related to the deprecated `docker-compose` command.